 Speaking of Soho, this next cinema is just a stone’s throw away from the heart of it.
 It’s perhaps Curzon’s coolest outpost, showing an eclectic mix of arthouse flicks, documentaries and new independent releases.
 Plus, many of these are introduced by the filmmakers themselves.

 The Curzon Soho also has a hip bar and a lively little café serving up some banging coffee.
-They also show a whole host of foreign titles – recent releases include Pedro Almodóvar’s Oscar-nominated Parallel Mothers and Paolo Sorrentino’s The Hand of God.
+They also show a whole host of foreign titles – some relatively recent releases include Pedro Almodóvar’s Oscar-nominated Parallel Mothers and Paolo Sorrentino’s The Hand of God.

 15. Regent Street Cinema, Regent’s Street